Budapest’s Thermal Baths

 Thermal Water History

 Budapest is well know for its thermal baths and Szechenyi didn’t disappoint.
-It has held the title “City of Spas” since the year 1934, as it has more thermal and medicinal water springs than any other capital city in the world.
+It has held the title “City of Spas” since the year 1934.
+Budapest has more thermal and medicinal water springs than any other capital city in the world.
 There are 118 springs in Budapest, providing over 70 million liters of thermal water a day.
 The temperature of the waters is between 21 and 78 Celsius.
-Budapest’s thermal waters were enjoyed by the Romans as early as the 2nd century, but it was only during the Turkish occupation of Hungary in the 16th century that the bath culture really started flourishing.
-Today, there are 15 public thermal baths in Budapest, not counting the private thermal spas established in some luxury hotels, such as the Ramada Plaza, Thermal Hotel Margitsziget and the Corinthia Royal, which have their own spas that you can enjoy.
+Budapest’s thermal waters were enjoyed by the Romans as early as the 2nd century.
+But it was only during the Turkish occupation of Hungary in the 16th century that the bath culture really started flourishing.
+Today, there are 15 public thermal baths in Budapest.
+More if you count the private thermal spas established in some luxury hotels, such as the Ramada Plaza, Thermal Hotel Margitsziget and the Corinthia Royal.

 In some of them you can even keep your clothes on.